 |This entry covers the 2002 release of Sid Meier´s Civilization: The Boardgame by Eagle Games.
 This game is unrelated to the similarly named 2010 FFG game Sid Meier's Civilization: The Board Game.

-Finally, a boardgame version of this award-winning PC strategy game.
+A boardgame version of the award-winning PC strategy game.
 Create a civilization to stand the test of time!
 The game begins in 4000 BC where the players found a pair of villages of a fledgling people.

 Each player’s civilization :